-With my second marriage having run aground, and my Parkinson’s Disease cheerfully attacking all manner of capabilities I took for granted only months, weeks ago – even days ago – I’ve decided to use this fledgling website as my lifetime manifesto, my drawn out farewell message and more.
+Following the demise of my second marriage, and with my Parkinson’s Disease cheerfully attacking all manner of capabilities I took for granted only months, weeks – even days ago – I’ve decided to use this fledgling website as my lifetime manifesto, my drawn out farewell message and more.

 Facing a diagnosis like PD certainly brings into sharp focus one’s own priorities.
 And, at the same time, some once-cherished notions, concepts and desires simply fade away as if they never mattered anyway – which is quite an odd sensation in its own right.

-With time running out, and my firm intention not to end up Stephen Hawking style under any circumstances, I will be returning to this website over and over again to see if I can fill in the blanks of the Books in progress section and assorted other planned projects as far as I can.
+With time running out, and my firm intention not to end up Stephen Hawking style under any circumstances, I will be returning to this website over and over again to see if I can fill in at least some of the blanks of the Books in progress section and assorted other projects I once had my heart set on completing one day.

-Sorry to disappoint any foes of TT, but I’m not headed for that curmudgeon’s eldorado where the only thing one still cares about is the location of one’s pipe and slippers, and whether one’s striped pyamas have been pulled up way too high.
+Sorry to disappoint any foes of TT, but I’m not headed just yet for that curmudgeon’s eldorado where the only thing one still cares about is the location of one’s pipe and slippers, and whether or not one’s striped pajamas have been pulled up way too high.